Geneva resident grateful for opportunities city has given him

 After becoming a fieldworker at Hansen Farms in Stanley, New York, Gomez was acclimating to his new life as an American despite not possessing the proper legal papers to prove his new national affiliation.

 “But the best thing that ever happened to me is that the farm where I worked, got raided, and I was the first one that got picked up by INS,” Gomez continued.

 Gomez alongside 10 Mexican nationals were transported to a jail facility, where he paid his bail, obtained a worker’s permit and eventually became a naturalized U.S. citizen with dual citizenship in Guatemala ten years later in 2005.

 But most of all, Gomez is grateful for becoming a U.S. citizen after overcoming many obstacles and challenges on his long and tiring journey to this nation; and he hopes that born naturalized citizens recognize their privilege by being born in what he calls “one of the greatest nations that has ever existed in the history of the world.”

 “So, and reflecting on Thanksgiving, you know, this is a good thing that people should be thinking about that they live in one of the greatest nations that has ever existed in the history of the world.
 The United States has been a beacon of light for many other countries and including me that needed a hope needed a miracle and here I am.
 I am a miracle and living the American dream,” Gomez concluded.

 Gabriel Pietrorazio is a senior at Hobart and William Smith Colleges.
-He’s written for the Town Times of Watertown, Connecticut, the Finger Lakes Times, and currently serves as reporter for FL1 News.
-Feedback, tips, and story ideas can be sent to email@example.com.
+He’s written for the Town Times of Watertown, Connecticut, the Finger Lakes Times in Geneva, New York and currently serves as a reporter for FL1 News.
+Feedback, tips, and story ideas can be sent to [email protected].